devopsspiral/devopsspiral.github.io/_posts/2019-12-11-k3d-skaffold.md

 cp "$(k3d get-kubeconfig --name='k3s-default')" ~/.kube/config
 {% endhighlight %}

 {% include alert text='I noticed `k3d get-kubeconfig --name=k3s-default` might need some time to succeed.
-So you might need to retry it in case of errors.' %}
+Just retry it in case of errors.' %}

 To make k3s see our local registry we need some additional steps described in [k3d docs](https://github.com/rancher/k3d/blob/master/docs/examples.md#connect-with-a-local-insecure-registry).
 You can first delete the cluster if you already started one with `k3d delete`.
 We can skip the first step of instructions because we already have registry in place.
 In step 2 we need to create registries.yaml and place it in `/home/${USER}/.k3d`, the content is as follows.